flyonspeed/TronView/README.md

 We are using the rapberry pi zero w for taking serial data from a EFIS (MGL,Dynon,G3x) and displaying a graphical HUD out the hdmi output on the pi.
 This is plugged into a HUD device like the Hudly Classic.
 Any sort of HDMI screen could be hooked to the Pi for displaying this flight data.

+Code is written in Python 2.7 and the Pygame module for handling the graphics.

 Get raspbian-stretch-lite SD image for pi.
 Latest can be gotten here. https://downloads.raspberrypi.org/raspbian_lite_latest